iceroad/baresoil-client/README.md

   * `offline`: just waiting around, doing nothing.
   * `connecting`: client just started connecting, stand by...
-  * `setup`: client has established a connection and is sending the session packet to the server-side handler function.
+  * `setup`: client has established a connection and is sending the session request to the server-side handler function.
   * `connected`: session has been established and is now ready for use.
   * `reconnecting`: client has been disconnected, and is attempting to reconnect with a growing backoff delay.
   * `error`: the server terminated our connection.
 Reconnection should not be attempted until the error is resolved.
 No subsequent events will be emitted by the client.